Last Updated on

 9. Buy Compression Socks

 You can go for compression socks that are between 12 to 15 mm or 15 to 20 mm of mercury.
 Start off with lightweight socks and find a pair that gives you relief.
+(Better not to use compression socks during pregnancy).

 10. Don’t Be in a Stationary Position for Long

-Keeping your body in a stationary position for hours on end can also lead to oedema.
+Keeping your body in a stationary position for hours on end can also lead to edema.
 It’s important to move your feet and change your sitting or standing position once in a while.
 If you have a desk job, take a quick stroll inside or outside your office every 4 or 5 hours.
 This will better the blood circulation, and eventually, reduce the swelling.

 11. Cut Down on Caffeine